 Step 1: Borrow

 MCPL cardholders may obtain four packets of seeds per month.
 The Seed Library is located on the public floor of the Adult Department and can be accessed anytime the library is open.
 After you’ve made your selection, please visit the Adult Reference Desk with your library card and let a librarian know which seeds you’ll be borrowing.
 For a current list of our seeds, click here.

 Remember Seed Saving is fun and a rewarding experience!

 Step 2: Plant & Learn

 Now for the fun part: growing!
 Each packet is labeled with basic directions on how to grow the seeds.
-Please, visit our Adult Reference Desk to obtain more extensive directions on growing and saving seeds.
+You can also visit the Seed Saver Exchange website for more detailed directions.

 Throughout the year, we’ll have programs on seed saving, pest control, and growing tips.
 Visit the Adult Reference Desk or register online for these great programs.